Hassenamri005/data-augmentation/README.md

 # data-augmentation
-Data Augmebtation guide that helps you to augment you data from using an image or a multi classes dataset.
+Data Augmentation guide that helps you to augment your data from using an image or a multi classes dataset.